snackexchange/azuresnacks/content/posts/nodejs-express.md

 ### What you'll learn

-- How to create a NodeJS app and deploy to Azure
+- How to create a Node.js app and deploy to Azure

 ### What you'll need